cmmid/cmmid.github.io/topics/covid19/_posts/2020-02-15-comix-schools.md

 <img src="reports/comix/schools/Schools_reopening_figure_2.png" width="80%" style="display: block; margin: auto;" />

+**Figure 2: The impact of reopening schools on the reproduction number.** A) the relative increase in R (the ratio of dominant eigenvalues between contact matrices for each reopening scenario and that for current contact patterns) under different estimates of the age profile of susceptibility and infectiousness.
+B) The estimated R after reopening schools (points, 90% CI bars) from baseline R of 0.7, 0.8, 0.9 and 1.0 (vertical line).
+Dashed vertical lines show R = 1.0.

 **[Read preprint here.](reports/comix/schools/School Reopening - PreprintVersion.pdf)**

 **[Supplementary material.](reports/comix/schools/School Reopening - Supplementary Material - for preprint.pdf)**